run-house/runhouse/docs/api/python/cluster.rst

 be started on the cluster on port :code:`32300`.

 - ``ssh``: Connects to the cluster via an SSH tunnel.
-- ``tls``: Connects to the cluster via HTTPS on port :code:`443` and enforces verification via TLS certificates.
+- ``tls``: Connects to the cluster via HTTPS (by default on port :code:`443`) and enforces verification via TLS certificates.
 Only users with a valid cert will be able to make requests to the API server.
 - ``none``: Does not use any port forwarding or enforce any authentication.
-The API server will be started with HTTP on port :code:`80`.
+Connects to the cluster with HTTP by default on port :code:`80`.
 - ``aws_ssm``: Uses the
   `AWS Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html>`_ to create an SSH tunnel to the cluster. *Note: this is currently only relevant for SageMaker Clusters*